NFL ODDS Hub

 As fans, we love the action, entertainment, and spectacular feats of athleticism a typical NFL game provides.

-Our passion for the game can also influence how we tend to bet.
-Although the splits are fairly close, it has been shown over time that North American football fans prefer to bet Over the final total as opposed to Under it.
+Although the splits are relatively close, it has been shown over time that North American football fans prefer to bet Over the final total as opposed to Under it.

 The same can be said for how we bet point spreads.